 Super Seed Brittle

-Loaded with pumpkin, chia and sesame seeds, and a touch of honey, this super seed brittle is a fun and portable snack, and a great alternative to that oh-so-boring trail mix.
+Loaded with pumpkin seeds, chia seeds, sesame seeds, and a touch of honey, this super seed brittle is a fun and portable snack, and a great alternative to that oh-so-boring trail mix.

 For years, nuts were my go-to snack; almonds, almonds and more almonds.
 I would literally buy them by the bunch load and when I got sick of almonds, I would mix things up and opt for walnuts or pecans instead.
 Although nuts are a great choice, I actually think seeds are heavily underrated!
 Not only are they incredibly nutritious, but they are rather inexpensive as well.
 Pumpkin seeds and sunflower seeds make a great snack on their own (especially when they are roasted with a little sea salt!) or a great addition to oatmeal and salads, or when you are feeling extra fancy, you can take things to the next level with a delicious seed brittle!